Medical practice marketing doesn’t have to break your budget. If you’re looking for inexpensive ways to promote your practice, you’ll find plenty.

 Nearly three-quarters of American adults (72 percent) use some type of social media, according to the Pew Research Center.
 Specifically, 69 percent of people use Facebook, 37 percent are on Instagram, and 22 percent have a Twitter account, according to Pew.

 Therefore, maintaining an active social media presence is one of the best marketing medical practice tips out there.
-Connect with your patient base by sharing interesting content and engaging with them.
+Connect with your patient base by sharing interesting healthcare content and engaging with them.

 Regularly appearing in their social media feeds will keep your practice on their minds.
 This will make it hard for them to forget to schedule their next appointment.